 (2 Hours from Lake George)

-Woodstock, Vermont is a year-round destination located on the banks of the Ottauquechee River and at the Crossroad of the Vermont Scenic Byway.
-Tucked in the Green Mountains of Windsor County, Woodstock is home to the only national park in Vermont and three historic covered bridges where you can enjoy some of the most colorful seasons and activities in New England.
+Woodstock, Vermont is a charming year-round destination set along the Ottauquechee River at the crossroads of the Vermont Byway.
+Nestled in the Green Mountains of Windsor County, Woodstock is home to Vermont’s only national park and three historic covered bridges, making it a beautiful place to experience New England’s most fabulously-colorful falls and outdoor activities.

 (2 Hours from Burlington)